-Though the kids did not know the meaning of Domain name, they understood it when we wrote down an internet address and learned that it is, in fact, a domain name.
+Though the kids did not know the meaning of a Domain name, they understood it when we wrote down an internet address and learned that it is, in fact, a domain name.

 The kids looked at the objects they were given for trademark symbols.

-Shai and Itai have a negotiation.
+Shai and Itai are negotiating

 At this meeting, we learned about pricing and the different pricing methods.

 Most terms of the business world that we've learned, the kids were familiar with but did not fully understand them.
-To illustrate their meaning we brought up examples and studied different articles dealing with those terms.
+To illustrate their meaning, we brought up examples and studied different articles dealing with those terms.

-Yaela initiative: STORYLI - This book is about me
+Yaela's initiative: STORYLI - This book is about me

 Itay: Have you ever written a book only to find out it's been written before?

-Itay: Do you illustrate your books?
+Itay: Do you illustrate the paintings yourself?